Get

 Another treatment for hypernatremia that a dog may undergo after being stabilized and discharged is eating a low-sodium diet.
 This is usually a temporary diet that further helps to bring a dog back to recovery.

 Several dog food companies produce low-sodium meals in both dry and wet food.
-Make sure to communicate clearly with your veterinarian about which brands will work best for your dog and closely monitor your dog’s condition.
+Make sure to communicate clearly with a veterinarian about which brands will work best for your dog and closely monitor your dog’s condition.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!